Jump to topic

 Metal crowns come in a few different forms and colors.
 They provide a strong bond, are fracture-resistant, and do not wear away teeth.
 These crowns typically consist of gold, copper, and other metals.
 Some metal crowns are made of non-noble metals, which are very strong and corrosion-resistant.

 Crowns require the removal of tooth structure before placement.
-Although, metal-based crowns require the least amount of removal, making them a more conservative option.
+Metal-based crowns require the least amount of removal, making them a more conservative option.

 Stainless steel crowns are only used to restore primary (baby) teeth.
 SSCs are placed after pulpotomy treatment or when normal cavity fillings, such as amalgam fillings, are likely to fail.